joshka/joshka.github.io/_posts/2016-07-25-my-geek-origin-story.md

 things I'd been doing most of my life.
 I sometimes regret not finishing, but so far, it's not held me back from delivering software projects big and small.

-Since then, I've been really fortunate to be able to take something that I found a passion for at an early age to a job.
+Since then, I've been really fortunate to be able to make something that I found a passion for at an early age into a job.
 I never would have imagined that that one book would have lead to all the interesting things I've worked on over the course of my career.